O1ahmad/container-file-openethereum/README.md

 - `openethereum` RPC method to execute

 `$RPC_PARAMS=<rpc-method-params>` (**default**: `''`)
-- `openethereum` RPC method parameters to include within call
+- `openethereum` comma-separated list of RPC method parameters to include within call

 The output consists of a JSON blob corresponding to the expected return object for a given RPC method.
 Reference [Ethereum's RPC API wiki](https://eth.wiki/json-rpc/API) for more details.